jkamenik/concourse-ci/README.md

 # Providing the servers locally

-Run `vagrant up` and `ansible-playbook generate-vagrant-inventory.yml` to get an inventory that will work with vagrant.
-Every time you star the VM up you will need to regenerate the vagrant inventory.
+Run `vagrant up web`, `vagrant up worker`, and `ansible-playbook generate-vagrant-inventory.yml` to get an inventory that will work with vagrant.
+Every time you start the VMs up you will need to regenerate the vagrant inventory.

 To install concourse simply run `ansible-playbook -i /inventory/vagrant configure.yml`.
-The vagrant VM will be running concourse.
+The vagrant "web" VM will be running concourse ui.
+Use `vagrant ssh web -c ifconfig` to figure out it's IP.

 # Providing the Servers for AWS